BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 ### [urlscan](https://github.com/BeeHiveSafety/BeeHive-Cogs/tree/main/urlscan)

-Leverage the power of the URLScan.io API with a `free` URLScan API Key to evaluate URLs for safety and security.
+Use the URLScan.io API with a `free` URLScan API Key to evaluate URLs for safety and security.
 Enable `[p]urlscan autoscan` to automatically monitor and protect your chat from potentially harmful links. `[p]urlscan`.

 ```
 [p]cog install BeeHiveSafety urlscan